Two views, one source

 Anything you didn't finish rolls forward automatically when you open the next day, marked "Carried" so you know it slipped.

-Copy DAT or DS to your clipboard as a clean numbered list, ready to paste into Slack, email, or a journal.
+Copy any list — by project or by stage — as a clean numbered list, ready for Slack, email, or a journal.

-Sign in once with Google.
+Continue with Google or just your email.
 No setup.
 No payment.
 Your first task is waiting.

 DAT stands for Daily Action Tracker — your full list of tasks for a given day.
 DS stands for Daily Summary — the subset of those tasks that you actually completed on that day.
 Each day has both views, generated automatically from the same task data.

 Yes.
-Daily Tracker is free to use, with no ads, no analytics tracking, no premium tier, and no payments.
+Daily Tracker is free to use, with no ads, no third-party trackers, no premium tier, and no payments.
+We run our own first-party, aggregate analytics to understand usage; see the Privacy Policy.
 The project is independently maintained.

 Yes.
 You sign in with a Google account so that your tasks are private to you and synced across every device you use.
 Daily Tracker requests only basic profile information (name, email, profile picture) and never accesses your Gmail, Google Drive, contacts, or calendar.